Table of Contents

 Department of Veterans Affairs (VA)

 Long term care is also available via the VA for veterans who have VA health insurance and meet the eligibility requirements for such care.
-Long term care benefits may include adult day health care, in-home personal care assistance, homemaker home health aides, and respite care.
+Long term care benefits may include adult day health care, in-home personal care assistance, homemaker and home health aides, and respite care.
 The VA may also cover the cost of VA community nursing home care.
 While the VA will not pay for room and board in assisted living, they may pay for some care services.

 Worth mentioning, there is an Aid & Attendance VA pension for veterans that require assistance with daily living activities.
 This pension provides additional monthly cash benefits above and beyond the basic VA pension.
 These funds can then be used for in-home care, adult day care, assisted living, home modifications, or nursing home care.
 There is also a Housebound pension for veterans who, for the most part, are confined to their homes.
 This extra monetary benefit can also be used to pay for long term care services and supports.
 For additional information about these pensions, click here.